 Primary teeth can get cavities just like adult teeth.
 In addition to the pain caused by a cavity, young children can develop dental infections.
 Primary tooth decay is a serious, infectious, and transmissible disease that can spread quickly and lead to infection or abscess without proper precautions.
 This can be especially harmful to children because their immune systems aren't fully developed.

-If a tooth becomes infected and needs to be extracted, you dentist will recommend inserting a space maintainer.
-If the space is not preserved, other teeth may drift, causing difficult-to-treat crowding and orthodontic problems when permanent teeth come in.
+If a tooth becomes infected and needs to be extracted, our dentist may recommend inserting a space maintainer.
+If the space is not preserved, other teeth may drift, causing difficult-to-treat crowding and orthodontic problems when the permanent teeth come in.

 The most important aspect of taking care of your child's primary teeth is the example you help to set.
 Early on, your child should develop the habit of brushing and flossing that will carry into adulthood.
 Healthy teeth also lead to easier dental visits, teaching your child that there is nothing to be afraid of at the dentist.